LIfting up the unique art, music and community that makes our city special.

 Project: Artwork from downtown artists was curated and displayed in the streetscape at the southeast corner of Minnesota and 6th Streets.

 Curator: Alan and Nicole Mary Milligan of The Milligan Studio

 Project: A balloon installation flooded downtown Saint Paul with color, allowing pedestrians to walk or sit under a sky filled with zeppelin balloons at Landmark Plaza.

 Project: Daniela has brought beauty and vibrancy to downtown Saint Paul’s streetscape by adding colorful art to cement garbage cans in the two priority zones.

 Farmers market flowers

 Curator: The Saint Paul Farmers Market

-Project: Flower vendors will sell summer blooms to workers, residents and visitors in downtown Saint Paul.
+Project: Flower vendors sold summer blooms to workers, residents and visitors in downtown Saint Paul.

 The Streets of Summer event received funding from the Knight Foundation, the City of Saint Paul Cultural Sales Tax Revitalization Program, John and Ruth Huss, and Dr. Lowell Hellervik.